China's big biotech bet starting to pay off

 China has also invested in gene sequencing.

-Shenzhen-based BGI, formerly the Beijing Genomics Institute, for example, claims to be the world's largest genomics organization, though the original gene sequencing technology was developed in the United States and Britain.
+Shenzhen-based BGI, formerly the Beijing Genomics Institute, for example, claims to be the world's largest genomics organisation, though the original gene sequencing technology was developed in the United States and Britain.

 China was also first to approve a gene therapy to treat head and neck cancer in 2003, though it remains controversial abroad, and Chinese scientists have pushed the boundaries in animal research.